thomas-fossati/draft-ftbs-rats-msg-wrap/draft-ftbs-rats-msg-wrap.md

 not obtained by applying the TN() transform), it can be readily used as an encapsulation without the extra processing described in {{cbor-tag}}.

-A consumer can always distinguish tags that have been derived via TN() from tags that are not, and therefore apply the right decapsulation on receive.
+A consumer can always distinguish tags that have been derived via TN(), which all fall in the \[1668546817, 1668612095\] range, from tags that are not, and therefore apply the right decapsulation on receive.

 # Examples